Granular Templates

 Derived Functions

-Create derived functions inside components or use computed
+Create derived functions inside components or use computed to memoize the return value.

 const TodoStats = () => {